Max Pezzali: Personal life

-Pezzali is currently living in Rome, where he used to live with Martina Marinucci, his ex-wife.
+Pezzali is currently living in Pavia, for some years he lived in Rome where he used to live with Martina Marinucci, his ex-wife.
 Max and Martina were married on 2 April 2005.
 After 13 years together, they officially separated in 2014.
 They have a son, Hilo, born in 2008.
 A few months after his separation, he became engaged to Debora Pelamatti.
 Pezzali is a big fan of motorbikes, especially of Harley-Davidson models (his group was named after the 883cc Harley-Davidson Sportster), and since 2000, he has been a partner of an authorized Harley-Davidson dealership in Pavia.
 He is a great fan of comics and his favorites are the superhero comics published by Marvel and the Italian comic book series Rat-Man created by Leo Ortolani.
 In fact, he has a collection of over 1300 comics.
 He is also a great fan of Bruce Springsteen, who represented an important source of inspiration for his music career.
 Pezzali is also a supporter of Inter Milan and has even dedicated a song to his football team, entitled "Sei Fantastica".